GutuGaluppo/emailjs/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Simple React form using EmailJS to send email.

 <br/>
 <hr>